 Jamey is an associate professor in both the Chemical & Biomolecular Engineering and Molecular Physiology & Biophysics Departments at Vanderbilt University in Nashville, TN.
 He received his PhD (2005) in Chemical Engineering at Purdue University and was a post-doctoral fellow at MIT.
 His current research applies metabolic engineering in combination with current biochemical and molecular biology approaches to investigate a variety of cell models of relevance to medicine and biotechnology.
 Jamey developed the proprietary flux analysis software, INCATM, and his innovative research has been recognized with various awards, including a NSF CAREER Award and a DOE Early Career Award.

 Eric Cumming is Chief Strategy Officer, VP Business Development at Metalytics.
-He has nearly 30 years of executive, entrepreneurial, and business strategy experience in technology, building systems, energy and venture funding.
-In addition to several years in the alternative fuels and chemicals space, Eric’s experience includes development of residential and light commercial solar energy equipment, as well as energy-efficient high-end systems-built residential custom building projects.
-Eric’s roles have also included product development and technology architecture, as well as product management and investment fund raising.
+He has over 25 years of executive, entrepreneurial, and business strategy experience in technology, health and biotechnology building systems, energy and venture funding..
+Eric’s roles have also included product conceptualization and development, technology architecture, as well as product management and investment fund raising.
 Eric earned his MBA from the University of Michigan and his B.Sc. from Oakland University.

 As VP of Research and Development at Metalytics, Doug is responsible for leading our product development and product delivery efforts.
 Dr. Lee was previously the founder of a life science data analysis company that integrates data from genomic, transcriptomic, proteomic, metabolomic and lipidomic studies to reveal compelling narratives, accelerating cancer research, drug development and enhancing biologics manufacturing.
 He has 15 years of combined experience in scientific research, process development in biologics manufacturing and providing contract research services, including 9 years of metabolomics data interpretation.
 Doug Lee holds a PhD in biochemistry and medical genetics, and a BSc in microbiology, both degrees from the University of Manitoba (Canada).
 He completed his post-doctoral fellowship training in the Department of Nutrition at UNC-Chapel Hill.